geometalab/hop-plugin-geometry-fields-converter/README.md

 The user is responsible for ensuring that all input field values are valid; otherwise, the pipeline will fail.

-**Empty Values:** If the input field (both input fields for point coordinates) in the current row are empty (``<null>``), the output will also empty as well.
+**Empty Values:** If the input field (both input fields for point coordinates) in the current row are empty (``<null>``), the output will be empty as well.
 For point coordinates, both input fields must be empty; otherwise, an error is raised and the pipeline will fail.

 **Point Coordinates:** Both input fields must be of a numeric type (``BigNumber``, ``Integer`` or ``Number``).